rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

 The latest version of `Intel Power Gadget` (v3.7.0) is causing  kernel panics when waking from sleep when using SMBIOS `iMacPro1,1`.
 It doesn't happen with `iMac20,2` SMBIOS, but the overall system speed is lower then.
 So monitoring of CPU frequency and speed stepping is not possible unless a new version of `Intel Power Gadget` will be released.

-**AppleALC**

-The `Audio Codec` of ASUS PRIME Z590-P is [Realtek ALC897](https://www.asus.com/de/Motherboards-Components/Motherboards/PRIME/PRIME-Z590-P/techspec/).
-Although it's listed on `AppleALC` [Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs), none of the possible layout-ids (12, 23, 66, 69) worked.
-The device is recognized (with different outputs for each layout), but no audio output was possible.

 ---

 ### Credits